Vladnet47/web3-utils-and-apps/README.md

 ## How to run

-1) Clone repo and install dependencies.
-You must have [Node.js](https://nodejs.org/en/download/) on your system.
+1) Clone the repo and install dependencies.
+You must have [Node.js](https://nodejs.org/en/download/) available on your system.

 ```bash
 git clone https://github.com/Vladnet47/web3-utils.git